What can you expect from the programme?

 Keep the following guidelines for your video in mind:

-Find all guidelines and instructions for submitting the video RISE website.
+Find all guidelines and instructions for submitting the video on the RISE website.